drteresavasquez/Bangazon-Ruby-on-Rails-Web-Interface/README.md

  * On login, the menu option and success message will also appear.

 2. User log out
- * When the user clicks ACCOUNT > Log OUT in the navbar, the user is logged out and returned to the home page.
+ * When the user clicks ACCOUNT > LOG OUT in the navbar, the user is logged out and returned to the home page.
 The menu options are hidden.

 3. Shopping
 * When the user clicks SHOP in the navbar, the user has the option to SEE PRODUCT CATEGORIES and FIND LOCAL ITEMS.